Johnnie Dodge: Interwar years

-He made several expeditions through these years, including visits to China and Burma, however on a visit in 1921 to the Caucasus he was arrested by the Russian secret police as a suspected spy.
+He made several expeditions through these years, including visits to China and Burma, however on a visit in 1921 to the Caucasus he was arrested by Cheka — the Soviet secret police as a suspected spy.
 After about two months of dreadful discomfort and narrowly avoiding execution, he was expelled from Russia with an order never to return there again.
 After this he changed his political view from socialist to conservative.

-He served on London County Council as member for Mile End (East London) from 1925–31.
+He served on London County Council as member for Mile End (East London) from 1925 to 1931.
 He failed in his bids to get into Parliament for the Mile End parliamentary constituency in the 1924 and 1929 general elections.
 As part of his campaign for the London County Council election in 1926, Dodge engaged in a boxing exhibition match against a local professional and sustained a black eye.
 He became a member of the London Stock Exchange and took up the directorship of a New York bank.

 Johnnie married divorcee Minerva Sherman (née Arrington) (1902–1980) in New York about 1929.
 She was born in North Carolina; her great grandparents included Governor Tod Robinson Caldwell and General William Thomas Ward.
 They had two sons, David born 1930 and Lionel (known as Tony) in 1934, both born in England.

 Second World War

 At the outbreak of the war, Dodge re-enlisted into the British Army, taking up the rank of major, serving with the Middlesex Regiment attached to the 51st (Highland) Infantry Division.

-While awaiting action during the "Phoney War" stage, Johnnie secured adoption as prospective Conservative parliamentary candidate for Gillingham for the next general election which was postponed by hostilities.
+While awaiting action during the "Phony War" stage, Johnnie secured adoption as prospective Conservative parliamentary candidate for Gillingham for the next general election which was postponed by hostilities.

 When the division surrendered at Saint-Valery-en-Caux in June 1940, Dodge attempted to evade capture, and swam out to sea in an attempt to board some ships he could see on the horizon.
-However the ships moved off before he could reach them, so he returned to land, covering approximately seven miles, before coming ashore.
+However, the ships moved off before he could reach them, so he returned to land, covering approximately seven miles before coming ashore.
 He was then captured by the Germans and became a Prisoner of War.